albin-johansson/init/README.md

 ## Installation

-The library is header-only, include the headers in the `src` directory in your project and you're ready to go!
+The library is header-only, include the headers in the `src` directory in your project, and you're ready to go!

 ## Basic Usage